 Wells Fargo U.S. staff will return to office starting Sept.
 7 - memo

-July 16 (Reuters) - Wells Fargo & Co's (WFC.N) U.S. staff working from home will begin returning to office from Sept.
+(Reuters) - Wells Fargo & Co’s U.S. staff working from home will begin returning to office from Sept.
 7 and the process will continue through October, Chief Operating Officer Scott Powell told employees on Friday.

 Returns to office will be organized by job function and location, according to the memo seen by Reuters.